cubiclesoft/jquery-fancyfileuploader/README.md

 Other than handling the files on the server side of things and leveraging the various callbacks, that's pretty much it for basic usage.

-The request to the server is expected to respond with JSON in one of two formats:
+The server should reply with the following JSON object format for successful uploads:

 ```json
 {